 (5) Landowner and Community Outreach.
-Describe your progress in conducting outreach to in-stream barrier owners, land managers, and a diverse set of community members, including permitting agencies.
+Describe progress in conducting outreach to in-stream barrier owners, land managers, and a diverse set of community members, including permitting agencies.
 Include the status of access agreements necessary to complete the project.

 (6) Funding Request.
-Outline the total request for NOAA funds for each year of the project period.
-If optional non-federal match funding or other leveraged funds are proposed, include the status of the funds (e.g., not applied for, pending, secured) and outline the sources and amounts.
-If you anticipate addressing multiple in-stream barriers, provide the estimated NOAA request for each barrier.
+Include the total request for NOAA funds for each year of the project period.
+If other leveraged funds are necessary to complete the project, include the status of the funds (e.g., not applied for, pending, secured) and outline the sources and amounts.
+If you anticipate addressing multiple instream barriers, provide the estimated NOAA request for each barrier.
 If space is limited, provide a summary here and include a full description in the Project Narrative, Budget Narrative, or Supplemental Materials.